Sexual Misconduct Policy

 - Perpetrator – an individual found guilty of sexual misconduct.

 Information regarding designated trained Confidential Advisors will be posted on the McNeese website.
 These individuals shall provide the student all information as required by law and the institution’s policies and procedures.
-The confidential advisor may, as appropriate, serve as a liaison between an alleged victim and the institution or local law enforcement when directed to do so in writing by an alleged victim who has been fully and accurately informed about what procedures shall occur if information is shared, and assist an alleged victim in contacting and reporting to a responsible employee or local law enforcement.
-McNeese authorizes confidential advisor to liaise with appropriate staff at the institution to arrange reasonable accommodations through the institution to allow the alleged victim to change living arrangements or class schedules, obtain accessibility services, or arrange other accommodations.
-(The same accommodations that are offered to the alleged victim may be offered to the accused.)
-The confidential advisor is authorized to accompany the alleged victim when requested to do so by the alleged victim, to interviews and other proceedings of a campus investigation and institutional disciplinary proceedings.
-The confidential advisor is authorized to advise the alleged victim of, and provide written information regarding, both the alleged victim’s rights and the institution’s responsibilities regarding orders of protection, no-contact orders, restraining orders, or similar lawful orders issues by a court of competent jurisdiction or by the institution.
-The confidential advisor is not be obligated to report crimes to the institution or law enforcement in a way that identifies an alleged victim or an accused individual, unless otherwise required to do so by law.
-Any requests for accommodations shall not trigger an investigation by the institution.
+The confidential advisor may, as appropriate, serve as a liaison between a complainant and the institution or local law enforcement when directed to do so in writing by an complainant who has been fully and accurately informed about what procedures shall occur if information is shared, and assist an complainant in contacting and reporting to a responsible employee or local law enforcement.
+McNeese authorizes confidential advisor to liaise with appropriate staff at the institution to arrange supportive measures through the institution to allow the complainant to change living arrangements or class schedules, obtain accessibility services, or arrange other supportive measures.
+(The same supportive measures that are offered to the complainant may be offered to the accused.)
+The confidential advisor is authorized to accompany the complainant when requested to do so by the complainant, to interviews and other proceedings of a campus investigation and institutional disciplinary proceedings.
+The confidential advisor is authorized to advise the complainant of, and provide written information regarding, both the complainant’s rights and the institution’s responsibilities regarding orders of protection, no-contact orders, restraining orders, or similar lawful orders issues by a court of competent jurisdiction or by the institution.
+The confidential advisor is not be obligated to report crimes to the institution or law enforcement in a way that identifies an complainant or an accused individual, unless otherwise required to do so by law.
+Any requests for supportive measures shall not trigger an investigation by the institution.

 - Complainant will have the opportunity to experience prompt proceedings and that a fair, and impartial investigation and resolution will occur